tytydraco/yessleep/out/Now_that_God_has_revealed_himself_none_of_us_are_allowed_to_die.md

 It took him a second to respond—to register.
 “Ah, yeah, *yes.* Rev. Lucien. *Sure.*”

-“Uh—” I continued, “I haven’t really done this… *confessional* thing before but I guess, are you supposed to ask me to confess\*… something?\*”
+“Uh—” I continued, “I haven’t really done this… *confessional* thing before but I guess, are you supposed to ask me to confess… something?”

 “Yes!
 Please confess whatever is on your mind.”